-$730 Movers From North Carolina to Virginia
+($588) Cost of Moving From North Carolina to Virginia

 Moving the reverse route?
-We’ve got you covered with our Moving from Virginia to North Carolina guide.
+We’ve got you covered with our moving from Virginia to North Carolina guide.

-The best North Carolina to Virginia movers
+The best North Carolina to Virginia full-service movers

 - Safeway Moving: Best overall value